joaguco1/joaguco1/README.md

 - 👋 Hi, I’m @joaguco1
 - 👀 I’m interested in ...
-Technology
+TechnologyCancel changes
 - 🌱 I’m currently learning ...
-Python, STmicro assembler 8 bit, C, C++, among other internet tabs.
+Python, STmicro assembler 8 bit, C, C++, Arduino IoT, among other internet tabs.
 - 💞️ I’m looking to collaborate on ... feasible projects with a clear goal
 - 📫 How to reach me ...